A Warm and Wonderful Woman

 She wrote great letters – pages and pages of stories, thoughts, observations and cordial compliments, all committed in her distinctive handwriting to either legal pads, home-made stationary, or cards.
 And sometimes we would chat on the phone, congenial conversations that always left me with the feeling that I mattered to Dorothy – no distinction of “in-law.”

 She had lost her brother Bill in 1979, and her sister Polly around the same time.
 Flo had died decades earlier from breast cancer.
 Our last conversation was shortly after her brother C.R. died in April 1990.
-By then she was no longer in her apartment on Euclid Avenue in Santa Monica – she was in a nursing home – defeated by the RA and age – outwardly focused.
+By then she was no longer in her apartment on Euclid Avenue in Santa Monica.
+Dorothy was in a nursing home – defeated by the RA and age.
+Yet, she remained outwardly focused.
 She died about two weeks later.
 I knew an “original” had gone.

 Dorothy held onto to life lightly.
 A father who is unable or unwilling to care for his wife and children, consigning them to poverty can teach that.
 His absence can also teach a child to be the person they longed for their dad to be: present and loving.
 For all she had seen and all she could do, Dorothy practiced the gift of making others feel they were important – encouraging us to believe she had no greater pleasure than to be with us in the moment.